Hot start

 The Hot Start feature relies on the successful completion of track-level setup scripts to determine if a sandbox environment is ready for a user.

-• Automatic Retries: If a track setup fails (exits with a non-zero exit code), the instance will be terminated automatically, and a new one will be provisioned until the configured limit is reached.
-This mechanism ensures learners only access instances that provisioned correctly.
+* Automatic Retries: If a track setup fails (exits with a non-zero exit code), the instance will be terminated automatically, and a new one will be provisioned until the configured limit is reached.
+This mechanism ensures end users only access instances that provisioned correctly.

 Properly timing the provisioning of your hot start pool is crucial for having environments ready when your event starts.

-• General Guideline: Start provisioning the hot start pool about 30 minutes before your event begins.
+* General Guideline: Start provisioning the hot start pool about one hour before your event begins.

 Avoid unnecessary costs by terminating the hot start pool once most users have started their sessions.